Position Title

 Life Phases: Early Childhood, Middle Childhood, Adolescence, Adulthood

-Dr. Choe's research interests center on the development of children’s self-regulation and externalizing behavior (e.g., aggression), their complex associations with parents’ mental health and caregiving, and their contributions to psychopathology, specifically child conduct problems and maternal depressive symptoms.
-He follows a biopsychosocial approach to studying psychopathology and its intergenerational transmission with observational, questionnaire, neuropsychological, behavioral, interview, and biological data.
-Dr. Choe's lab is currently examining parents’ and young children’s executive functions, psychophysiological markers of stress and regulation, as well as family and screen media influences on the development of problem behaviors.
+Dr. Choe's research focuses on the development of children’s self-regulation and externalizing behavior (e.g., aggression), their associations with parents’ mental health and caregiving, and their contributions to psychopathology.
+He follows a biopsychosocial approach to studying psychopathology and its intergenerational transmission with observational, questionnaire, neuropsychological, behavioral, and biological data.
+Dr. Choe's lab is currently examining parents’ and young children’s executive functions, psychophysiological markers of stress and regulation, as well as the effects of an experimental basic income program in Yolo County for low-income families with young children facing housing insecurity.

 Select Publications